nagasudhirpulla/taming_python/blog/skills/apache_setup.md

 </VirtualHost>
 ```

+- Notice that `Listen 81` and `Listen 82` are written explicitly so that apache

 ## Enable modules in Apache server using httpd.conf file

 -   Just un-comment the relevant line in httpd.conf file to enable modules in Apache server.
 Remove “#” at the start of the line to un-comment it.